andreas-zeller/andreas-zeller.github.io/_posts/2020-07-01-whats-it-like-to-be-a-phd-student-in-germany.md

 tags: popular
 ---

-_This text originally [appeared on Twitter](https://twitter.com/AndreasZeller/status/1278246191482974209?s=20) on July 1.
+_This post originally [appeared on Twitter](https://twitter.com/AndreasZeller/status/1278246191482974209?s=20) on July 1.
 The text is unchanged; I have added subtitles and links for your convenience._

 What's it like to be a [PhD student in Germany](https://www.research-in-germany.org/en/jobs-and-careers/info-for-phd-students.html)?
 You can get paid, and well.
 You can afford a car, an apartment, and provide for a family.
 You may work with great advisors at great institutions.
 And the food... well, the food.
 Read on!